-- For a fascinating article on the intersection of art and information in the 20th Century, be sure to check out Whitney E. Laemmli's article, Paper Dancers: Art as Information in Twentieth-Century America.
+- For an article on the intersection of art and information in the 20th Century, be sure to check out Whitney E. Laemmli's article, Paper Dancers: Art as Information in Twentieth-Century America.

 - Author Corinna Schlombs offers readers an in-depth look into the economic impetus for the development of electronic information processing in Germany following World War II in the article A Cost-Saving Machine: Computing at the German Allianz Insurance Company.